Helium314/HeliBoard/CONTRIBUTING.md

 - **Has a low footprint**.
 Some parts of the code are executed very frequently, and the keyboard should stay responsive even on older devices.
 - **Does not bring any non-free code or proprietary binary blobs**.
 This also applies to code/binaries with unknown licenses.
 Make sure you do not introduce any closed-source library from Google.
   If your contribution contains code that is not your own, provide a link to the source.
+- **Does not increase app size too much**.
+Just code changes or adding icons is not in issue, but e.g. large dependencies or adding more default dictionaries will not be accepted.
 - **Complies with the user privacy principle HeliBoard follows**.

 A good description and small scope ("single thing") massively help with reviewing.
 Don't be surprised when your PR gets closes if you clearly / repeatedly violate these parts of the guidelines.